Home » Your car might know more about you than your partner—What data are cars collecting?

 Your car knows when and where you drive, where you park, how long you stay, and the patterns of your daily routine.
 It knows where you shop.
 It knows if you hit the drive-through at 11 p.m.
 Every single data point has value, and in the right hands, that information becomes extremely powerful and far more revealing than most people ever intended to share.

 It’s important to note that data collection does not mean that someone at the manufacturer can access or will access your personal data directly.
-Brands use aggregated data, build user profiles, and analyze user behaviour based on huge samples.
+Brands use aggregated data, build user profiles, and analyze user behavior based on huge samples.
 This can help them better understand how drivers use the vehicle.
 These data points give them a clearer picture of who the drivers are and what their preferences are.
 Later, these learnings can help develop vehicles fine-tuned for a specific target group, with features that drivers actually use.

 Connected technology